jbampton/ruby-eclipse-cheatsheets-to-dita/README.md

 [Darwin Information Typing Architecture](https://en.wikipedia.org/wiki/Darwin_Information_Typing_Architecture) (DITA) is an XML data model for authoring and using the [DITA Open Toolkit](http://www.dita-ot.org/) (DITA-OT) you can publish those ideas.

-The DITA standard is maintained by the OASIS DITA Technical Committee.
+The DITA standard is maintained by the [OASIS](https://www.oasis-open.org/) DITA Technical Committee.

-The XSL code is embedded inside Ruby as well as some XML markup in an interpolated Heredoc syntax.
+[Ruby](https://www.ruby-lang.org/en/) is very [powerful](https://www.ruby-lang.org/en/documentation/success-stories/) and this project's Ruby code has some XSL code embedded, as well as some [XML](https://en.wikipedia.org/wiki/XML) markup in an interpolated [Heredoc](http://ruby-doc.org/core-2.2.0/doc/syntax/literals_rdoc.html) syntax.

 The 'cheatsheets-xml-test-data' are best viewed inside Eclipse, and are used as input when 'default.rb' runs.